Skip to main content

 We engage nationally-recognized academicians to discuss contemporary medical topics that affect physicians and patient care.
 Our attendees participate through both traditional lecture and interactive formats.
 Participants can choose to attend our classes online or in person (when offered), or a combination of both.
 If you are joining us, come ready to learn, have fun and connect with many local health professionals and colleagues.

-Explore our CME Programs below, then visit the Rowan University Online Marketplace to register!
+Explore our CME activities below, then visit the Rowan University Online Catalog to register!

 3-Day Continuing Medical Education Conference